 120-volt outlets provide you with 5 miles for every hour you charge and are often enough for charging at work or overnight when traveling

 240-volt public charging stations provide you with 10-20 miles for every hour you charge

 480-volt DC Fast Charger charging stations provide you with 40-50 miles for every 15 minutes you charge.
-There are few such units in the region to date and not all cars have the receptical to accept this charging option.
+There are few such units in the region to date and not all cars have the receptacle to accept this charging option.

-There is a growing number of online maps and phone apps that can help you find the charging station nearest you – more stations are being installed every day.
+There are a growing number of online maps and phone apps that can help you find the charging station nearest you – more stations are being installed every day.
 A simple Web search for “public EV charging map” can help you find specific locations.